-About thirty miles outside of Barcelona, Spain, there is mountain shrine to the Black Madonna called Montserrat.
+About thirty miles outside of Barcelona, Spain, there is a mountain shrine to the Black Madonna called Montserrat.
 I had the good fortune to visit this place in January of this year.
 Montserrat means “serrated mountains,” referring to the amazing rock formations there.
 I had read about this place and wanted to go for many reasons but mostly because there is a Black Madonna there.
 Montserrat is currently a Catholic monastery held by a sect of Benedictine monks.
 Legend says that they found the Black Madonna in a cave in 880 A.D., after apparitions appeared in the sky that led them to her.

 Over the years, many shrines and chapels and a basilica have been built to house and tend to her.
 There is now a small village up there, all dedicated to this wonderful entity.
 There are funiculars and cable cars that take you up to this magical place.
 One can arrive by car too, but there is something enjoyable about being shuttled up in these alternative modes of transportation with many others who have come for the same reason.

 Lucia Birnbaum’s research reveals that many of these Black Madonna icons were carried out of Africa with people in the vast Diaspora.
 They carried their portable shrines and deities with them.
 Clearly this was a previous population’s Goddess and temple that was found.
 Paleolithic and Neolithic remains have been found in the area.
 Other research indicates she was formerly located in a Roman temple of Venus.